 - have professional photographs taken which will be available to purchase

-However, if you arrange a private ceremony you may bring up to 8 guests.
-Please be aware that when you make your booking on line, the booking portal currently states that you are unable to bring any guests to a private ceremony - but this can be ignored.
+If you arrange a private ceremony you may bring up to eight guests.
+Please be aware that when you make your booking online, the booking portal currently states that you are only able to bring a maximum of 2 guest to a private ceremony - but this can be ignored.

 Private ceremonies are held at The Old Marylebone Town Hall on weekdays, or virtually via zoom depending on availability during the week.
 Weekends can be considered upon request, but this will be dependent on availability.
 Please note there is a fee for this service.